fluxth/fluxbitc/README.md

 ## Examples

-To burn-in timecode using the default preset, use:
+To burn-in the timecode using the default preset, use:
 ```bash
 ./fluxbitc.py -i input.mp4 output.mov
 ```